WCPDigital/uiGlance/README.md

 ### Including it on your page

 Include jQuery, the uiGlide plugin and a CSS theme file on a page.
-Then apply a few simple "data-" attributes to the elements on your page that you want to highlight or explain.
+Then apply a few simple "data-" attributes to the elements you want to highlight or explain.
 Once ready, initialise the guide by calling the `uiGlide` method, followed by the `open` method.

 ```html
 <head>